samikeijonen/uuups/README.md

 1. Unique id for your theme name.
 Like `uuups` or `super-cool`.
 Use only lowercase `a-z` and `-`.
 (Default: uuups).
 1. Local development url is used by Browsersync and can be manually changed in `/resources/build/config.js`.

+In Windows you might need to install [Cygwin](https://www.cygwin.com/) or similar tool to run `sh` script.

+Or you can do search and replace:

+1. Search for `'uuups'` (inside single quotations) to capture the text domain.
+1. Search for `Text Domain: uuups` in style.css.
+1. Search for ` Uuups` (with a space before it) to capture DocBlocks.
+1. Search for `Uuups` to capture all the namespaces.
+1. Search for `uuups-` to capture prefixed handles.

 #### Install composer dependencies.

 ```